wibus-wee/stable-diffusion-webui-ipynb/README.md

 I have written a [notebook](./xformers_build.ipynb) to build xformers from source.
 You can use it to build xformers for your own GPU.

 ## CHANGELOG

+### 2023.4.8

+- **stable_diffusion_1_5_webui.ipynb**
+  - Download Lora into official model directory instead of the plugin directory
+  - Soft link the lora models to the Additional Network plugin directory

 ### 2023.4.2